 What is the role of a business broker?

 Before we dive in, let’s identify what a business broker actually does.
-For most business brokers, their main role is to help you sell your business for a fair price and fair terms.
+Most business brokers' main role is to help you sell your business for a fair price and fair terms.
 Business brokers offer various services, including:

 Supporting the valuation of your business.